Dietitians and Nutritionists

 Jul 12, 2019 at 02:11 PM

-Ana Cristina Thomé Ambrosio (Small chance) says
+Ana Cristina Thomé Ambrosio (Low) says

 Nutrition is a science that is constantly evolving.
 Today, for example, we are in the age of nutrigenetics and nutrigenomics.
 There are many software packages that help in the professional's work, but nothing replaces the individuality of each service.
 Contact with the patient / client is essential.